+Before running the sample program, you need to initialize the stack pointer by breaking the emulator out of reset:

+reset <RETURN>

+break <RETURN>

-Load the Program Code Now it's time to load the sample program.
-You can load the sample program with the following command: load cmd_rds <return> Before running the sample program, you need to initialize the stack pointer by breaking the emulator out of reset:</return> reset <return></return> break <return> Now you can run the sample program with the following command:</return> run from Init <return></return> Single Step and Foreground Monitors To use the " step " command to step through processor instructions with either of the monitors listed in this chapter, you must modify the processor's exception vector table.
+Now you can run the sample program with the following command:

+run from Init <RETURN>

+Single Step and Foreground Monitors

+To use the "step" command to step through processor instructions with either of the monitors listed in this chapter, you must modify the processor's exception vector table.
 The entry that you must modify is the trace exception vector.
 The vector must point to the identifier TRACE_ENTRY in the foreground monitor.
 You can know the location of TRACE_ENTRY from the assemble listing generated by the assembler.
-Limitations of Foreground Monitors Listed below are limitations or restrictions present when using a foreground monitor.
-Synchronized You cannot perform synchronized measurements over the CMB configuring the emulator.